 - Comparing the self to others

-The disorder often goes undiagnosed or is diagnosed incorrectly due to a couple main reasons.
+The disorder often goes undiagnosed or is diagnosed incorrectly due to a couple of main reasons.
 First, its causes are not entirely known.
-BDD might be linked to a variety of factors including genetics, brain chemicals, and the environment.
-Second, because of it parallels with other problems like OCD and eating disorders, it is more difficult to make completely accurate diagnoses.
+BDD may be due to a variety of factors including genetics, brain chemicals, and the environment.
+Second, because of its parallel with other problems like OCD and eating disorders, it is more difficult to make completely accurate diagnoses.
 Physical exams, laboratory tests, and psychological evaluations all help to determine if BDD is present.
 However, people are often hesitant to openly discuss their issues of BDD with doctors because they feel ashamed.
 Once diagnosed, treatment for Body Dysmorphic Disorder can come in the form of different medications and psychotherapy.

 Are you looking for a body dysmorphic disorder treatment center?
 If so, Selah House is here for you.
 Our treatment program includes: